Centers of Gravity Calculator

 Assess service levels

-• View the service level distance metrics under section Output - Service level distances showing percentage of demand and customers reached within a certain distance (estimated road distance between warehouse and customer).
+• View the service level distance metrics under report section Output - Service level distances showing percentage of demand and customers reached within a certain distance (estimated road distance between warehouse and customer).
 This indicates if more warehouses should be opened, or if some could be closed.

 Run sensitivity analyses